openstack-archive/opencafe/docs/source/contributing/process.rst

 ----------------

 * Keep feedback constructive.
 All comments should be civil.
+* Votes from at least two reviewers are required for the approval of a pull request.
+Being a core reviewer allows for pull requests to be merged by that person alone, but doing so should be reserved for the most severe of emergency patches.
 * Don't review your own requests.
 * Comments should be descriptive.
 If alternate solutions need to be proposed, describe alternatives either as a snippet in the comment or in a linked gist.
 * There should not be undocumented standards that submitters are held to.
 You should be able to point a submitter to